azuryte5/Coding-Quiz-IV/README.md

 WHEN all questions are answered or the timer reaches 0 [✅ ]THEN the game is over
 WHEN the game is over
-[ ]THEN I can save my initials and score
+[✅]THEN I can save my initials and score

 Mock-Up
 The following animation demonstrates the application functionality: